Cambrai: Toponymy

 The location is attested as Camaracum in the 4th century in the Peutinger Table and Cameracum (no date).
 It recognises the Gallo-Roman suffix of Celtic origin -acum "place of", "property of", preceded by an element not identified with certainty.
 Albert Dauzat and Charles Rostaing offered the Gallo-Roman type name of a person called Camarus.

 This is also found in the anthroponym of Chambray (Eure) (Cambracus 1011, Cameragus to 1025).
 Variants Cambarius and Camarius would also explain Cambayrac, Chambry in Aine and the same in Seine-et-Marne, Chamery, Chémery, etc. François de Beaurepaire notes that it may also be a pre-Latin camar or cambar theme.
 However, Xavier Delamarre cited the personal name Cambarius, which he considers as based on the Gallic word cambo- "curve" (cf. old Irish camb, camm "curved", "bent" or "twisted").
 Camarus would be a variant of this Gallic nickname meaning "that which is curved".

 The Cambrai shape is Normanno-Picard with a hard "C", characteristic of the north of the Joret line and therefore corresponds to the form of Francien type Chambray.
 In addition, the name of the town was written Cambray until the French Revolution.

 It is known under the name of Kamerijk in Dutch and formerly Kamerich in German and Camberick/Cambrick in English.

-History

-Antiquity

-Little is known with certainty of the beginnings of Cambrai.
-Camaracum or Camaraco, as it was known to the Romans, is mentioned for the first time on the Peutinger table in the middle of the 4th century.
-It became the main town of the Roman province of the Nervii, whose first Roman capital had been at Bagacum, present-day Bavay.

-In the middle of the 4th-century, Frankish raids from the north threatened Bavay and led the Romans to build forts along the Cologne to Bavay to Cambrai road, and thence to Boulogne.
-Cambrai thus occupied an important strategic position.
-In the early 5th century the town had become the administrative centre of the Nervii in replacement of Bavay which was probably too exposed to the Franks' raids and perhaps too damaged.

-Christianity arrived in the region at about the same time.
-A bishop of the Nervii by the name of Superior is mentioned in the middle of the 4th century, but nothing else is known about him.

-In 430 the Salian Franks under the command of Clodio the Long-Haired took the town.
-In 509 Clovis undertook to unify the Frankish kingdoms by getting rid of his relatives.
-One of them was Ragnachar, who ruled over a small kingdom from Cambrai.